SantiagoD999/Mthesis/README.md

 For the source see the issue: https://github.com/tidyverse/dplyr/issues/5213

-Now, for univarate models (for which max(lags)=1), set lags=1:2 and before X<-zoo(vintage1) just use grepl to eliminate all columns that end with "fn2".
+Now, for univariate models (for which max(lags)=1), set lags=1:2 and before X<-zoo(vintage1) just use grepl to eliminate all columns that end with "fn2".
 ****************************************************************************

 For including all seasonal dummies (instead of omitting one category), just use function seasall which is at the beginning of the maininf f.R script instead of the seasonaldummy function from https://pkg.robjhyndman.com/forecast/reference/seasonaldummy.html).